JayLau123/JayLau123/README.md

 :microscope: My research interests span physics, chemistry, materials science, computational science  and engineering, etc. Especially computer-aided molecular and materials design, synthesis, and optimization, with more emphasis on machine learning and data driven methods.

+📧 Please feel free to drop me an email: jayfree2023@outlook.com

 🚀 I seek to provide useful computing techniques to support break new grounds in these interdisciplinary fields to addresses questions with broad societal impact.

-:bulb: Here are some of my most interested topics:
+Here are some of my most interested topics:

 :heavy_check_mark: Can we aid the design process of molecules, materials, and devices by leverage on DFT and machine learning?
 While DFT is an interpretable and alternative tool for machine learning.